Updated February 14, 2021

 Products for Groin Sweating

-Carpe is the #1 antiperspirant lotion for sweaty hands, feet and underarms.
+Carpe is the #1 antiperspirant lotion for sweaty hands, feet, underarms and now – groin!

-Carpe also has new products available now to reduce excessive sweating in the following areas:
+Carpe has products available to reduce excessive sweating in the following areas:

 - Face (Finally!
 Something to reduce craniofacial hyperhidrosis.)